 This course will address topics involved in the management and development of speech-language programs in the schools.
 Procedures for enrolling students into programs, techniques for classroom intervention, and pull-out therapy will be studied.
 Various related topics will also be introduced.
-This course is required by individuals seeking professional certification in Teaching Speech-Language Impaired Students.
-Prerequisites: PSED 161, 242; ELED 232; REED 315; or graduate equivalents.
-(Offered fall term)
+This course is required for individuals seeking Pennsylvania certification in Teaching Speech-Language Impaired Students.
+Prerequisites:; or graduate equivalents.